mammuth/ha-fritzbox-tools/README.md

   username: "home-assistant"  # required (create one at `System > FRITZ!Box Benutzer` on your router)
   password: "yourfritzboxpassword"  # required
   profiles: # Optional.
 Needed if you want to control the profiles of your network devices.
-    - "Helen"
+    - "Gesperrt"
-    - "Aaron"
+    - "Gast"
-    - "..."
+    - "Kinder Smartphones"
   use_wifi: True # Optional, default True: if False no wifi switches will be exposed
   use_port: True  # Optional, default True: if False no port switches will be exposed
-  use_devices: True  # Optional, default True: if False no device switches will be exposed, redundant if devices is not specified
+  use_profiles: True  # Optional, default True: if False no device switches will be exposed, redundant if devices is not specified
   use_deflections: True # Optional, default True: if False no call deflection switches will be exposed
 ```

 ### Prepare your FRITZ!Box

-If you want to be able to control settings of the FRITZ!Box (eg. toggle device profiles, (guest) wifi, port forwards, ...), you need to enable two settings in the FRITZ!Box UI `Home > Network > Network Settings (Tab)` as seen in the following screenshot:
+If you want to be able to control settings of the FRITZ!Box (eg. toggle access profiles, (guest) wifi, port forwards, ...), you need to enable two settings in the FRITZ!Box UI `Home > Network > Network Settings (Tab)` as seen in the following screenshot:

 ![network-settings](https://user-images.githubusercontent.com/3121306/68996105-e5fe0280-0895-11ea-8b0d-1a4487ee6838.png)
 Note that the option is only visible if you turn on the "advanced view" on your FRITZ!Box.